 Reichsburg Castle, Germany

-One of the best castles is Germany the Reichsburg castle in Cochem, as it stands today was built about 150 years ago.
+One of the best castles in Germany is the Reichsburg castle in Cochem, as it stands today was built about 150 years ago.
 Even though it is “newer” than many of the others on this list, the original construction was more than 1,000 years ago.

 Mont Saint Michel, France

-Aside from the attractions in Paris, the Mont Saint Michel is the most visited tourist attraction in France.
+Aside from the top attractions in Paris, the Mont Saint Michel is the most visited tourist attraction in France.
 The massive edifice sits on its own island, and not only includes an incredible abbey, but an entire city.

 Chateau de Chambord, France